kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_5.md

 ```
 This voter has 2 rights to vote, has not voted yet and did not delegate its right to vote.

 Check the account A in the same manner: copy the address of A (`0xdD870fA1b7C4700F2BD7f44238821C26f7392148`), paste it next to the blue button "`voters`" and click on the button.
-The Side panel shows that this account still has right to vote (weight = `1`) but "has voted" (voted = "`true`") by delegating its vote to account C.
+The Side Panel shows that this account still has right to vote (weight = `1`) but "has voted" (voted = "`true`") by delegating its vote to account C.
 ```
 0:  uint256: weight 1
 1:  bool: voted true